 Short bowel syndrome can also occur when part of the intestine has to be removed due to cancer or other diseases.

 Also, when the anal sphincter becomes damaged during childbirth – as a result of either cancer surgery or old age – patients can experience fecal incontinence.
-As many as 26 percent of women are reported to experience fecal incontinence after vaginal birth.
+As many as 26 percent of women are

 To address these problems, a research team from the Wake Forest Institute for Regenerative Medicine in Winston Salem, NC, has been developing new therapies for both anal sphincter injuries and short bowel syndrome.